 When can I start?

+The MAcc program has three start dates throughout the year.
 You can start the program in the fall, spring or summer semester.

 What are the admission requirements?

 Successful candidates generally have a 3.0 minimum undergraduate GPA (overall and in accounting) and a 520 minimum on the GMAT (including scoring at the 30th percentile or above on both the quantitative and verbal sections and at least a 4 on the Analytical Writing Assessment section) or the equivalent GRE scores.
-The GMAT/GRE is generally required of all applicants, although may be waived under certain circumstances.
+The GMAT/GRE is generally required of all applicants, although it may be waived under certain circumstances.